 Omega Fatty Acids and Joint Health

 Chronic joint discomfort, like rheumatoid arthritis, can be eased with omega fatty acids.
-Omega-3s reduce inflammation, leading to less stiffness and pain.
+Omega-3s reduce inflammation, leading to less stiffness and discomfort.
 Omega-6 and omega-9 fats support joint flexibility, mobility, and overall comfort.

 How to Add Omega Fatty Acids to Your Diet